thacks42/thacks42.github.io/docs/_posts/2023-10-30-writing-a-brainfuck-jit-for-fun-and-profit.markdown

 And this is usually also the mental framework from which to view minimally turing complete languages like Brainfuck: Their main contribution to society is memes
 ("hey, you should rewrite your ray-tracer in brainfuck"), pedantry ("technically, you *could* rewrite your ray-tracer in brainfuck") or weird hobby projects for people with questionable hobbies (such as this one).
+However it can also be an interesting example to show just how seemingly limited a system might appear and still be fully Turing complete.
 The language itself is easy enough to explain.
 It consists of exactly eight symbols: `+` `-` `<` `>` `[` `]` `,` `.` and the environment that runs the code consist of a large array of byte sized[^1] "cells", and a pointer that points to the "current" cell.
 The eight symbols then have the following behavior assigned to them:
 ```